RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 For example, you might have a life bar on the screen that represents the player’s health.
 When the player takes damage or uses a healing potion, you want the bar to reflect the change.
-To do so, in Godot, you would use signals.
+To do so, in Rebel Engine, you would use signals.

-.. note:: As mentioned in the introduction, signals are Godot's version of the
+.. note:: As mentioned in the introduction, signals are Rebel Engine's version of the
           observer pattern.
 You can learn more about it here: https://gameprogrammingpatterns.com/observer.html

-We will now use a signal to make our Godot icon from the previous lesson (:ref:`doc_scripting_player_input`) move and stop by pressing a button.
+We will now use a signal to make our Rebel icon from the previous lesson (:ref:`doc_scripting_player_input`) move and stop by pressing a button.

 ..
 Example